kunalchandan/resume/resume.typ

         start : "Jan 2019 - Apr 2019",
         end : "Jan 2021 - Apr 2021",
     ),
-    location : "Toronto, ON",
+    location : "Toronto, ON, CA",
     description : (
-        // [Project lead of new statistical analysis tool for all future studies at OICR-GSI], [Developed software in *Python* & *SQL* for existing genetics analysis pipeline], [Resolved bugs in existing lab software (*Perl*, *Python*, *C\#*)], [Designed genomics pipelines for visualization, cleaning, and analysis; interfacing with existing *R*, *Perl*, and *Shell* pipelines], [Wrote future-proof and extensible code to process big datasets (*Pandas*, *Shell*)],
+        // [Project lead of new statistical analysis tool for all future studies at OICR-GSI], [Developed software in *Python* and *SQL* for existing genetics analysis pipeline], [Resolved bugs in existing lab software (*Perl*, *Python*, *C\#*)], [Designed genomics pipelines for visualization, cleaning, and analysis; interfacing with existing *R*, *Perl*, and *Shell* pipelines], [Wrote future-proof and extensible code to process big datasets (*Pandas*, *Shell*)],